Characterizing a vertex-transitive graph by a large ball: Graphs that are not LG-rigid: Theorem for a direct product

 We denote by $\sim_q$ the equivalence relation on the vertex set of $X_q$ where $x\sim_q y$ if $p(x) = p(y)$.

-We start by a lemma showing that for each $R>0$, $X_{q_n}$ is $R$-locally $X_0$ for $n$ large enough. \begin{lem} Let $R\in \N$.
-If the graph $q^{-1}(B_S(x,\rho(2R)))$ is disconnected, then $X_q$ is $R$-locally $X_0$. \end{lem} \begin{proof} Consider a ball of radius $R$ in $X_q$.
+We start by a lemma showing that for each $R>0$, $X_{q_n}$ is $R$-locally $X_0$ for $n$ large enough. \begin{lem} Let $q\colon Y \to (G,S)$ be a $2$-covering and let $R\in \N$.
+If the graph $q^{-1}(B_S(x,\rho(2R)))$ is disconnected for all $x \in G$, then $X_q$ is $R$-locally $X_0$. \end{lem} \begin{proof} Consider a ball of radius $R$ in $X_q$.
 If it does not contain any vertex in $Y$, it is obvioulsy isometric to the corresponding ball in $X_0$.
-Otherwise it contains a point $x$ in $Y$, and is therefore contained in the ball of radius $2R$ around $x$.
-By the definition of $\rho$ its intersection with $Y$ is contained in $q^{-1}(B_S(q(x),\rho(2R))$, which is two disjoint copies of $B_S(q(x),\rho(2R))$ by our assumption.
-This gives an isometry between the ball of radius $2R$ around $x$ in $X_q$ and a corresponding ball in $X_0$ and proves that $X_q$ is $R$-locally $X_0$. \end{proof} \begin{rem} The proof shows that there is an isometry from every ball of radius $R$ in $X_q$ to $X_0$ which sends $\sim_0$ to $\sim_q$. \end{rem}
+Otherwise it contains a point $y$ in $Y$, and is therefore contained in the ball $B$ of radius $2R$ around $y$.
+By the definition of $\rho$ the intersection of $B$ with $Y$ is contained in $q^{-1}(B_S(q(y),\rho(2R))$, which is two disjoint copies of $B_S(q(y),\rho(2R))$ by our assumption.
+This gives an isometry between the ball of radius $2R$ around $y$ in $X_q$ and a corresponding ball in $X_0$ and proves that $X_q$ is $R$-locally $X_0$. \end{proof} \begin{rem} The proof shows that there is an isometry from every ball of radius $R$ in $X_q$ to $X_0$ which sends $\sim_0$ to $\sim_q$. \end{rem}

-The next observation allows to distinguish in some weak sense the graphs $X_{q_n}$ and $X_0$. \begin{lem} If $Y$ is connected, there is no isomorphism between $X_q$ and $X_0$ sending $\sim_q$ to $\sim_0$. \end{lem} \begin{proof} Let us say that a subset $E$ of the edge set of $X_q$ is admissible if it has the property that for every vertex $x\in X_q$, every neighbor of $p(x)$ in $(H,T)$ has a preimage $y$ by $p$ such that $\{x,y\} \in E$.
+The next observation allows to distinguish in some weak sense the graphs $X_{q_n}$ and $X_0$. \begin{lem} If $Y$ is connected, there is no isometry between $X_q$ and $X_0$ sending $\sim_q$ to $\sim_0$. \end{lem} \begin{proof} Let us say that a subset $E$ of the edge set of $X_q$ is admissible if it has the property that for every vertex $x\in X_q$, every neighbor of $p(x)$ in $(H,T)$ has a preimage $y$ by $p$ such that $\{x,y\} \in E$.

 We claim that $X_0$ admits an admissible edge set which makes $X_0$ disconnected, but that $X_q$ does not admit such an admissible edge set if $Y$ is connected.
-This claim implies the Lemma because an isomorphism between $X_q$ and $X_0$ sending $\sim_q$ to $\sim_0$ would send an admissible subset of edges to an admissible subset of edges.
+This claim implies the Lemma because an isometry between $X_q$ and $X_0$ sending $\sim_q$ to $\sim_0$ would send an admissible subset of edges to an admissible subset of edges.

 The first claim is very easy, as we can just take for $E$ the set

 For the second claim, take an admissible edge subset $E$.
 Since $(H,T)$ is connected, every vertex in $X_q$ can be connected to an edge of $Y$ by a sequence of edges in $E$.
 Also, observe that if $\{x,y\}$ is an edge in $X_q$ that corresponds to an edge $S$ in $(H,T)$, \emph{i.e.} if $p(x)^{-1} p(y) \in S$, then $\{x,y\}$ is the only edge between $x$ and an element of $p^{-1}(p(y))$.
 This implies that $\{x,y\}\in E$ because $E$ is admissible.
 In particular $E$ contains all edges in $Y$.
 This shows that if $Y$ is connected, $X_q$ with edge set $E$ remains connected, as announced. \end{proof}